sponsor: Blevins Franks (website)

 From train writing in New York to interactive technology that brings murals to life, the concept of un-commissioned public art is a very different beast to that which it once was.

-Hidden Canvases explores the key stages in street art's growth examining the different elements and styles that comprise the scene with no rules.
+Hidden Canvasses explores the key stages in street art's growth examining the different elements and styles that comprise the scene with no rules.
 From the international superstars to the local underground heroes you're guaranteed to leave knowing your Invader from your Aryz and who knows you might even start looking at the world a little differently.

 About Doug Gillen

 Heavily involved in documenting the street art scene in London and abroad through his project Fifth Wall TV, and can offer a genuine insight into this world.
 Previously lectured for London Art and More, and when not filming he is an East End tour guide for Alternative London, specialising in culture and art.

 At the helm of the country’s artistic patronage was King Philip IV, one of the greatest collectors of art throughout Europe.
 His well-honed instinct for talent drew him to the young, brilliant Diego Velázquez who would become his court painter, recording his likeness and that of his family for over 30 years.Velazquez soon became internationally recognised as the greatest artist of his generation, praised for his ability to capture a sitter’s personality or mood and admired for his mysterious, varied and often provocative subjects and interpretations.